johnnyhuman/milk/README.md

 IE 6:

 - button icons and gradient is supported only trough additional fixer-skin (ie67.css)
-- rounded corners and pill-buttons is not supported
+- rounded corners and pill-like buttons is not supported
 - size issues with `<button>` and `<input>` elements
 - issues in Advanced Groups plugin

 IE 7:

 - button icons and gradient is supported only trough additional fixer-skin (ie67.css)
-- rounded corners and pill-buttons is not supported
+- rounded corners and pill-like buttons is not supported
 - size issues with `<button>` and `<input>` elements

 IE 8:

 - gradient is supported only trough additional fixer-skin (ie67.css)
-- rounded corners and pill-buttons is not supported
+- rounded corners and pill-like buttons is not supported

 Opera 10, 11.00: